nicofirst1/MotionBot/Journal.md

 * Setting mi_size to (100,100) ... small faces won't be recognized
 * Setting the min_size to (75,75) too big ... keeping 50

-A solution could be paralleling the function for all the frames
+* detectMultiScale is called twice per frame.
+One for finding the face and another to get the contours

+A solution might be saving the list of contours and then using it later.
+It worked! now the detectMultiScale is computed once for every frame

 ## cvtColor
 * Taking up to 12% of total time, per call time is   0.013.
 It is done 3.3 times for every frame